sammozaffari/sammozaffari.github.io/src/content/projects/surfboard/index.md

 ![](./images/11.jpg)

-The template I'll be cuting out onto mdf and then tracing onto the blank.
+The template I'll be cutting out onto mdf and then tracing onto the blank.

 ![](./images/12.jpg)